joelmoxley/founder-playbook/index.md

-<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and example materials related to launching and growing a hard tech company. </p>
+<p class="intro-text">Welcome to the Founder’s Playbook beta site.
+The Playbook is a curated library of essential reading and example materials related to launching and growing a hard tech company.
+It's meant for anyone who is working to bring new innovations in the physical and biological sciences to market.
+Please let us know what you think! </p>

 <h3>How to use the Playbook:</h3>